-Presentation of the Jim Woodruff Award takes place at 4 p.m.
-This award is presented each year for outstanding behind the scenes contribution to the Grand River and the paddling community.
+The annual presentation of the Jim Woodruff Award takes place at the event as well.
+This award is presented to a paddler for outstanding behind the scenes contribution to the Grand River and the paddling community.

 Routes and Launch Times